TULiberalArts/Political-Science/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="Exciting Internship Opportunities"
-      content="We have internships in the public and private sectors and funding to help you make it possible." image=""
+      content="We can connect you to internships in the public and private sectors, along with funding to help you take advante of your opportunities." image=""
       button-link="/political-science/resources#undergraduate-internships"
       button-text="Learn More" %}